-We are a clinical stage biopharmaceutical company advancing a pivotal trial in Alzheimer's disease with topline data expected in the fourth quarter of 2021 and a growing pipeline of therapeutics for degenerative diseases.
+We are a clinical stage biopharmaceutical company with a growing pipeline of therapeutics in Alzheimer's disease and other degenerative diseases.
 Our approach is based on the seminal discovery of the presence of Porphyromonas gingivalis ("P. gingivalis"), and its secreted toxic virulence factor proteases, called gingipains, in the brains of greater than 90% of Alzheimer's patients.
 Additionally, we and other researchers have observed that P. gingivalis infection causes Alzheimer's and Parkinson's pathology in animal models, and these effects have been successfully treated with a gingipain inhibitor in preclinical studies.
 Our proprietary lead drug candidate, atuzaginstat (COR388), is an orally administered, brain-penetrating small molecule gingipain protease inhibitor.
-Atuzaginstat was well-tolerated with no concerning safety signals in our Phase 1a and Phase 1b clinical trials conducted to date, which enrolled a total of 74 subjects, including nine patients with mild to moderate Alzheimer's disease.